 The Executive Board shall serve the function of the Board of Trustees required by law for a Non-Profit Corporation.

-The Executive Board shall have full power and authority over the affairs of NRHSBB except that expenditures over $2,500.00 not included in the approved fiscal year budget shall require approval of the general membership.
+The Executive Board shall have full power and authority over the affairs of NRHSBB except those expenditures over $2,500.00 not included in the approved fiscal year budget shall require approval of the general membership.

 Section 2.
 Meetings